UI/UX case study of a landing page optimized for conversions

-My proposal was to create an entire new section for this products, along with a brief description of the section, to really evoke that luxury feeling that they were looking for.
+My proposal was to create an entirely new section for these products, along with a brief description of the section, to really evoke that luxury feeling that they were looking for.

 Creating a website that showcased the new branding of the company, while keeping their core elements, was the biggest challenge.
 Through meetings with the client and research about the competition, I was able to deliver a product that addressed their needs and they were proud to announce.